izaskr/barch_dataset/README.md

 The repository also provides the annotation guidelines for aligning summary and chart data.

 ### NLG
-We used the data to train several natural language generation models, namely a baseline LSTM encoder-decoder with attention, Chart2Text ([Obeid and Hoque 2020](https://aclanthology.org/2020.inlg-1.20/)) and KGPT ([Zhu et al. 2021](https://aclanthology.org/2020.emnlp-main.697/)).
+We used the data to train several natural language generation models, namely a baseline LSTM encoder-decoder with attention, Chart2Text ([Obeid and Hoque 2020](https://aclanthology.org/2020.inlg-1.20/)) and KGPT ([Chen et al. 2021](https://aclanthology.org/2020.emnlp-main.697/)).

 ### Project structure